|Tuesday, Jul 30, 2013 - 9:00 PM

 "The Abolitionists, Part Three"

 During his raid on Harpers Ferry, John Brown is captured, then executed, becoming a martyr for the cause.
 Abraham Lincoln is elected president in 1860; war breaks out in 1861.
 On New Year's Day 1863, the Emancipation Proclamation is announced; African-American men may now enlist in the Union forces, and two of Frederick Douglass' sons go to war.
 In December 1865, the Thirteenth Amendment to the U.S. Constitution is ratified, banning slavery in all states.
-G
+Part 3 of 3 G